Dynamics of Sinking Microplastics

 The Underworld of Hydrothermal Vents

-An important mechanism in ocean ecology is dispersal—– tides, currents, winds, and waves move larvae from one place to another with the potential to create new communities.
-While dispersal is well studied and understood in shallow ecosystems, how dispersal works for many hydrothermal vent species is yet to be determined.
-Dr. Monika Bright and her … Continued
+Expedition dates: June 29 - July 28, 2023 An important mechanism in ocean ecology is dispersal—– tides, currents, winds, and waves move larvae from one place to another with the potential to create new communities.
+While dispersal is well studied and understood in shallow ecosystems, how dispersal works for many hydrothermal vent species is yet … Continued

 Biodiverse Borderlands